dtsoden/Microsoft-PAL/README.md

 - **Service principal** - Your customer can add an app or script from your organization in their directory and provide access to the product you're working on in production.
 [Use this accelerator script to assist with the creation, and PAL Association](https://github.com/dtsoden/Microsoft-PAL/blob/main/New-PAL-MPN-ID-ServicePrincipal.ps1) The identity of the app or script is known as a service principal.
 If they choose to not grant you access for whatever reason.
 Ask them to PAL associate the Service Principal being used in Production so you can get credit.

 ### 2. Solutions
-As a partner, you are required to import your deliverables into the customers Production Environment via a Managed Solution.
+It is strongly recomended to use Solutions to import your deliverables into the customers Production Environment via a Managed Solution.
 More about Solutions can be found here [Solutions overview](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/solutions-overview).
 The reason to use Solutions is because the account used to import Solutions becomes the owner of each deliverable inside the Solution.
 Use the account from (1.
 Get access accounts from your customer) above, as this will have the required PAL Association.

 </br>